wp-plugins/scroll-triggered-boxes/readme.txt

 Some more screenshots can be found at the [Scroll Triggered Boxes plugin page on my website](http://dannyvankooten.com/wordpress-plugins/scroll-triggered-boxes/).

 == Changelog ==

+= 1.1.4 - December 24, 2013 =
+* Added: If page NOT is rule.
+* Added: Filter for even more advanced box criteria
+* Improved: JavaScript now waits for full page load

 = 1.1.3 - December 20, 2013 =
 * Fixed: Paragraphs when using shortcodes in the box its content.